It’s difficult to value the worth of a company. This situation is more apparent when it comes to valuing Tesla.

 Let’s first look at Tesla’s market cap before diving into the ratios.

-Also, have you noticed from the chart that Tesla’s market cap has taken a severe hit in early 2020, dropping from a value of $160 billion to as low as $80 billion?
+Also, have you noticed from the chart that Tesla’s market cap has taken a severe hit at year-end 2022, tumbling below $400 billion for the first time since 2021?

-The decline in market cap has been mainly caused by the COVID-19 scare which has seriously crippled the automotive industry.
+The decline in market cap has been mainly caused by a multitude of issues, including the COVID-19 scare in China, as well as the supply chain and parts issues which have nearly crippled the automotive industry in China.

-However, Tesla’s stock price emerged from the drop unscattered in subsequent periods and moved even higher post-COVID-19 pandemic.
+However, Tesla’s stock price emerged from the drop unscattered in subsequent periods and moved even higher after the re-opening of China.

 In terms of price to sales, Tesla’s stock valuation has gone through a dramatic change.